ysong0504/algorithm/README.md

 # algorithm
-this is where all the algorithms I solved get uploaded (even those unsolved)
+This is where I upload every algorithms I practice whether it's solved or not :P